ylchanivy/DSI_-Project-2/README2.md

 # Problem Statement:
-To create a Linear Regression Model based on the Ames Housing Dataset to predict the price of a house.
+To create a Linear Regression Model based on the Ames Housing Dataset to predict the price of a house.<br>
 To Identify what are the features that will influence price of a house in Ames.

 # Dataset: